annefrancine/annefrancine/README.md

-## <!-- Hi!
+ ## Hi!
 Salut !
 My name is Anne Francine .
-Welcome to my profile !!! :smiley: -->
+Welcome to my profile !!! :smiley:

-:computer: Data Scientist / :chart_with_upwards_trend: Economist and  👩‍🏫 teacher !!!  :earth_africa: Paris, France
+ ## 💬 About Me:

+- Data scientist , economist and teacher data
+- PhD in  industrial engineering (focus on data supply chain )
+- 3 + experience  in data analysis applied in financial management, supply chain (purchasing and inventory management) and Operational research
+- Coach Lean Data / Lean Business Intelligence

 ### Languages and Tools: